swasti324/pico-whack-a-mole/README.md

 and copy and pasting the link given when clicking the green code button and selecting the SSH option ![alt text](image-1.png) ![alt text](image-2.png)

-4. In the same folder clone the pico-sdk repository using the below command.
-This will allow us to build.
+4. In the same folder, clone the pico-sdk repository using the below command.
+This will give us access to all the Pico functions needed to run our repo.

 ```
 $ git clone -b master https://github.com/raspberrypi/pico-sdk.git
 ```

-5. Set the PICO_SDK_PATH environment variable to where you just cloned the repo by making a .txt file called pico_sdk_path.txt containing the path to your pico-sdk folder.
+5. Create a .txt file called `pico_sdk_path.txt`, and type out the path to your `pico-sdk` folder on only the first line.
+This will set environment path variable `PICO_SDK_PATH`.

-6. Go into the pico-sdk folder using:
+6. Go into the `pico-sdk` folder using:

 ```
 $ cd pico-sdk
 ```

-7. run the command:
+7. Run the command:

 ```
 $ git submodule update --init
 ```

-8. You will also need the rgb_keybad library which has been included as a part of this repository for your convenience
+8. Also needed is the [Pimoroni RGB Keybad Library](https://github.com/pimoroni/pimoroni-pico/tree/main/libraries/pico_rgb_keypad) which has already been included as a part of this repository.

 ## Building/Uploading Code